 You earn Service while you are (1) serving as an elected or appointed County official or deputy, or staff of such person, (2) employed by an Employer in a regular position regularly scheduled to work or budgeted to work at least 30 hours each week, or (3) employed by the Retirement Board, provided you meet these requirements.
+Service also includes all previous service credit you have purchased, if any.
+See "Purchasing Previous Service" on page 34 for more information.

 You will not earn Service during any Break(s) in Service.
-See "If You Leave - Reemployment of Former Members" on pages 15-18 for more information.
+See "If You Leave - Reemployment of Former Members" on pages 17-19 for more information.